typesense/typesense-website/docs-site/content/26.0/api/README.md

 - **Faster numerical range queries:** You can set `range_index: true` in a field's schema for fast range queries (this will incur additional memory overhead though).
 - Prevent the contents of a field from being stored on-disk via the `store: false` field property.
-- Integration with Cloudflare Workers AI for RAG.
 - Expose information about applied typo tolerance or dropped tokens in `text_match_info` response.
 - Option to ignore "not found" error when deleting an object that's already deleted.
 - Allow a field which is configured as `index: false` + `optional: false`.
 Previously this was not allowed.